enXov/dll-proxy/README.md

 Many of the applications, tools, or whatever I used generally utilized something called winmm.dll, and after approximately 2-3 days of research, I decided to undertake this project.

 This implementation is heavily inspired by [Perfect DLL Proxy](https://github.com/mrexodia/perfect-dll-proxy) by mrexodia, which demonstrated the elegant pragma forwarding technique using `GLOBALROOT` paths.

+## Disclaimer

+This software is provided "as is" under the MIT License.
+As stated in the MIT License, we accept no responsibility or liability for any use or misuse of this tool.

 ## License